-Fundamentals of Mathematics (MA 109) serves as a refresher course in the topics covered in a comprehensive elementary and middle school mathematics curriculum, including a study of algorithms, numeration, statistics, geometry, measurement, and basic algebra, and their application and significance in everyday life.
-The course is provided to Christian School Education students in preparation for the Teaching Mathematics course.
+Elementary/Middle Math Proficiency (MA 110) serves as a refresher course in topics covered in a comprehensive elementary and middle school mathematics curriculum, including a study of algorithms, numeration, statistics, geometry, measurement, and basic algebra, and their application and significance in everyday life.
+The course is provided to Christian School Education students in preparation for Curriculum & Pedagogy: Mathematics & STEM.
+This course may be exempted by exam.